Tom's Diner: Certifications

+Release history

 Giorgio Moroder version

-For the release of his fourteenth studio album Déjà Vu on June 12, 2015, record producer Giorgio Moroder included a remake of the song, featuring American singer Britney Spears on his album as the eighth track.
-It was later released as the album's fourth and final single on October 9, 2015, with two new remixes included, marking the second release from Spears in 2015, following "Pretty Girls", and additionally her first featuring participation since "S&M (Remix)" in 2011.
+For the release of his fourteenth studio album Déjà Vu on June 12, 2015, Italian composer and record producer Giorgio Moroder included a cover version of the song, featuring American pop singer Britney Spears on his album as the eighth track.
+It was later released as the album's fourth and final single on October 9, 2015, with two new remixes included, marking the second release from Spears in 2015, following "Pretty Girls" with Australian rapper Iggy Azalea, and additionally her first featured appearance since "S&M (Remix)" in 2011.

 Despite being a non-single track at that time, it became Moroder's best-selling digital song to date, debuting and peaking at number 38 on the Billboard Dance/Electronic Songs chart, and number fourteen on the Billboard Dance/Electronic Digital Songs chart, during the week of July 4, 2015.